ursetto/ghpages-testbed/index.md

 where 211 comes from [Dependency versions](https://pages.github.com/versions/).
 This contains the correct version of Jekyll and every Github Pages plugin needed including themes.

-It's unclear if committing the Gemfile and/or Gemfile.lock will affect the build process on github.com.
-This could be tested by creating an invalid gemfile and pushing.

 Install gems once:

 ```sh
 bundle install
 ```

+You can commit the Gemfile and Gemfile.lock.
+It will not affect the build process on github.com.

 Serve site locally: